 Hedgehog’s Home (original title: Jezeva Kucica)

-Jezeva Kucica is a literal work dedicated to children by great writer Branko Copic, created in 1949.
+Top 10 Serbian books you have to read?
+Jezeva Kucica is one of those.
+This book is a literal work dedicated to children by great writer Branko Copic written back in the 1949.
 It is also one of his most famous works.
 Book Hedgehog’s Home is defined as a poem or fable in verse.
 This work is epic and lyrical poem.
 The main character is Hedgehog, which is presented as a master builder and hunter who really values his modest home and sometimes courageous, to defend its position when others do not think so, and mock him.
 Beside him, the heroes of the poem are fox, wolf, bear and wild bear.
 Message of this work is to love, to be loved and appreciated other houses or lands, no matter what.
 Branko Copic said that this work is intended for “children and vulnerable souls”.
 This is a fable for children, which is rich in symbols and important features of the characters.

 The book consists of collected and selected works of Mihajlo Pupin.
 The selected works include Pupin’s monographs, patents that have brought him fame, lectures and articles, as well as those which testify about his political and national work.
 Mihajlo Pupin, during the life, was the holder of many awards and honorable PhD’s.